blockprotocol/blockprotocol/packages/mock-block-dock/README.md

 Your block will be re-rendered with its new properties.

-It will also pass `linkGroups` and `linkedEntities`, which will be populated once you create links between entities using `createLinks` (see [linking entities](https://blockprotocol.org/spec/block-types#linking-entities) for more).
+It will also pass:

+- `linkGroups` and `linkedEntities`, which will be populated once you create links between entities using `createLinks` (see [linking entities](https://blockprotocol.org/spec/block-types#linking-entities) for more).
+- `linkedAggregations`, which will be populated if you create a link from an entity to an aggregation of entities, using `createLinkedAggregations` – this includes both the definition of the aggregation operation, and the results of the operation.

 The block will also be re-rendered with new properties if you update them on the child directly (e.g. if you are supplying the block component wrapped by `MockBlockDock` with props from some outside state).